braingram/stompy/docs/electronics.md

----
-layout: default
-title: Electronics
----

-Each leg has a raspberry pi 3 and teensy 3.2.
+Each leg has a teensy 3.2 with a custom breakout PCB

 Valve drivers